PabloCastellano/devnet-v4/README.md

-# Running a node (Lighthouse/Geth) on EIP-4844 devnet-3
+# Running a node (Lighthouse/Geth) on EIP-4844 devnet-4

+**THIS IS WIP, NOT WORKING**

-Docker Compose setup for running a Lighthouse/Geth node on devnet v3.
+Docker Compose setup for running a Lighthouse/Geth node on devnet v4.
 Builds docker images from `eip4844` branches of Lighthouse and Geth.

 ## Run with Docker